French Weather and Climate

 Continental Climate

-A huge portion of eastern France is landlocked thanks to the borders of Belgium and Germany.
-This means the weather in these areas is a lot like other continental areas.
-This means summers can get extremely hot, and the winters can become incredibly cold with freezing temperatures.
+A large portion of eastern France is landlocked by the borders of Belgium and Germany.
+This means the weather in these areas is very similar to that of other continental areas.
+This means summers can get extremely hot, and winters can be incredibly cold, with freezing temperatures.

 Mountain Climate

-France is home to five mountain ranges, the most famous being the Alps, but also on the eastern border with Germany, Italy, and Switzerland are the Vosges and the Jura.
+France is home to five mountain ranges, the most famous being the Alps, and on its eastern border with Germany, Italy, and Switzerland are the Vosges and the Jura.
 Next, there is the Massif Central between the middle of France and the south coast, and the Pyrenees, which separate France and Spain.
-All these areas will have cool climates all year round, with the Southern Alps being warmer than the Northern Alps.
+All these areas will have cool climates year-round, with the Southern Alps being warmer than the Northern Alps.

-As a rule, the Loire is considered to be the dividing line between the northern climate and the warmer climate in the south.
-If you’re interested to learn more about France, explore our French blog and our article with over 100 interesting and unusual facts about this remarkable country.
+As a rule, the Loire is considered the dividing line between the northern and southern climates.
+If you’re interested to learn more about France, explore our French blog and our article with over 120 interesting and unusual facts about this remarkable country.